Factbox - Contenders, picks for key jobs in Trump's administration

 * Betsy DeVos, Republican donor and former chair of the Michigan Republican Party

-(Reporting by Washington newsroom; Writing by Susan Heavey; Editing by Jonathan Oatis and Frances Kerry)
+(Reporting by Washington newsroom; Writing by Susan Heavey; Editing by Jonathan Oatis, Frances Kerry and Meredith Mazzilli)